Floating Ping Pong Ball

 - Box cutter or similar tool

-- Using the tape as a guide, cut the top of the bottle off with the box cutters.
+With adult help, use the tape as a guide to cut the top of the bottle off with the box cutter.
 Again, try to make your cut as straight as possible.

-- *When performing this next step, make sure to find a work bench or similar surface.*
+*For steps 3 and 4, make sure to find a work bench or similar surface and have an adult helper.*

-- Much to the surprise of anyone watching (and probably you), the ping pong ball hovers in midair over the bottle.
+Much to the surprise of anyone watching, the ping pong ball hovers in midair over the bottle.
 Wow!

 The Floating Ping Pong Ball is a wonderful example of Bernoulli’s Principle, the same principle that allows heavier-than-air objects, like airplanes, to fly.